-It’s a serious mistake some people make where they go out and just study all about life.
-They learn theories and read about experiments and get a degree after degree about the same topic.
+It’s a serious mistake some people make when they just study all about life.
+They learn theories and read about experiments and get degree after degree about the same topic.
 What good is all the knowledge they collected unless they are just going to become a teacher or professor that regurgitates it to the next generation?

-We see it as somebody who thinks they know all about their lives as opposed to the person who, through trial and error, actually lives their lives.”
+We see it as somebody who through theory, book learning, thinks they know all about life as opposed to the person who, through the practice of trial and error is actually living it every day.

 - One, you go out and gather, the other you experience.

 - You are here not to learn all you can about life, but to live it.